What is Order Fulfillment? Define Your Process & Strategy in 2023

 The order fulfillment process begins with warehouse picking.

-When an order is pushed to your 3PL’s order fulfillment system, it is assigned to the picking team.
+When you work with a 3PL, each order is pushed to your 3PL’s order fulfillment system, it is assigned to the picking team.
 A picker receives a packing slip with the items, quantities, and storage locations at the facility to collect the ordered products from their respective locations.

 Step 3: Packing